aarongorka/aarongorka-com/content/blog/cms-project.md

 ### HMAC Encryption

 An annoying "feature" that the application had was that it "encrypted" the contents of the CMS using a HMAC key that was stored on disk next to the content it was encrypting.
 I'll never understand why this was a thing; or so I'd like to say, but I understand that it exists only because it passes certain requirements from certain vendors that offer certain certifications.
-Nonetheless, it's ineffective and offered no functionality other than burning up our man hours in trying to automate it away.
+But - it's ineffective and offered no functionality other than burning up our man hours in trying to automate it away.
 It was problematic because we were re-attaching consistent volumes between instances, but the application would try to generate new HMAC keys when it was installed or booted without a key, so we'd have to try and trick it in to thinking that the key was already there.

 For secrets storage, we had standardised on using [AWS Systems Manager Parameter Store].
-Although AWS has an alternative service for storing secrets (AWS Secrets Manager), the dual purpose (secrets _and_ config) and simplicity of Parameter Store appeals to me.
-It would later become _slightly_ contentious as to whether this was the right decision due to Secret Manager's integration with secrets rotation, but for the time being - we were pulling the HMAC key from Parameter Store.
+Although AWS has an alternative service for storing secrets (AWS Secrets Manager), the dual purpose of it (secrets _and_ config) as well as the simplicity appealed to me.
+Secrets Manager does have secrets rotation slightly integrated in to it (nothing magic - you're still going to have to write your own Lambda function for anything that's not a native AWS service), but that one feature doesn't justify the price point.

-Now we were trying to automate away a feature we never asked for, but to make matters worse, the CMS was not making it easy - the path that the application would try to find the HMAC key at was not static and could change between reboots.
-We would end up having to write ~100 lines just to find the correct path and put the HMAC key in the correct location.
-100 lines, in _Python_.
+Now we were trying to automate away a feature we never asked for, but to make matters worse, the CMS was not making it easy - the path that the application would try to find the HMAC key at was not static and could change in between reboots.
+We would end up having to write ~100 lines of Python just to find the correct path and put the HMAC key in the correct location.

 And finally, the application did not read this key after boot, so we were forced to reboot the application during deployment for it to successfully launch.
-This was a super expensive operation, so we tried to optimise it where possible.
+This was an expensive operation, so we tried to optimise it where possible.
 In addition, there was no straightforward way to test whether or not we had the right HMAC key other than seeing if the website came up, so there were many occasions where we weren't sure whether or not it was working, and I don't think we were never confident as to whether or not this solution was workable.

 Parameter Store caused some more problems later on too...